serge-m/serge-m.github.io/content/2017/04/ssh-cheatsheet.md

 ```
 Unfortunately it doesn't work on startup.
 It says that the unit entered failed state and doesn't restart.
 The problem is that
 1. our service may start before network connection is up.
+You may add `After=network.target` or `After=network-online.target` as suggested [here](https://gist.github.com/drmalex07/c0f9304deea566842490#gistcomment-2087688) but it doesn't save you from the next issue.
 2. our server can be down for some time
 3. retry mechanism of systemd is somehow broken.
-I couldn't make it work with configuration of burst intervals from [here](https://selivan.github.io/2017/12/30/systemd-serice-always-restart.html).
+I couldn't make it work with configuration of burst intervals from [here](https://selivan.github.io/2017/12/30/systemd-serice-always-restart.html), [here](https://serverfault.com/questions/736624/systemd-service-automatic-restart-after-startlimitinterval) and [here](https://unix.stackexchange.com/a/289756).
 And it [seems](https://github.com/google/cloud-print-connector/issues/140) I am not the only one.

 (in the spirit of this [solution](https://gist.github.com/drmalex07/c0f9304deea566842490))